ermites-io/pkisauce/README.md

 The idea is to build a PKI and leverage the common CI/CD dev habits to our advantage, allowing to integrate intra communication low overhead transport security.

+While we're using it for our needs during our jobs and we consider it safe for our needs, it is still BETA and a WORK IN PROGRESS, it is NOT polished and not all features are yet baked in yet.

+We welcome contributions & constructive ideas, that does NOT MEAN it will be included or planned.

 ## How it works

-Simply, you define the relationships between services/elements of your infrastructure that we define as "daemon" (we're unix folk yes).
+Simply, you define your services/elements/daemon and their relationships / interdependence, we define one entity as "daemon" (we're unix folk yes).
 You then say which one should access which grpc service/RPC call of another defined "daemon".
 `pkisauce` will generate the one time use PKI, which includes: the CA,cert/key, services cert/key and the policy code in an interceptor format for the output language supported.